jhannes/identity-fun-node/README.md

 ### Task 0: Make sure the application runs

-Run `npm start`.
+Run `node start`.
 The server should start on port 8080 (change `start.js` if this port is unavailable).
 Go to http://localhost:8080.
 You should see a welcome page with the option of authorizing with several providers.

 Try to select Login with Google.
 It will generate a link that is invalid.
 Your task is to fix this